 Sandy also recalled that a Filipino had been accused of stealing a truck by the Japanese.
 Each night, the POWs heard the man's screams as he was tortured.
 The Japanese put lit cigarettes in the mans nostrils and ears.
 They also beat the man.
 Sandy stated that he found out later that the man had not stolen the truck.

 Body lice was one of the worst things that the POWs suffered from in the camp.
-To get rid of them, the POWs rubbed a concoction of paste that he believed were made from rotten eggs.
+To get rid of them, the POWs rubbed a concoction of paste that he believed was made from rotten eggs.
 Whatever it was, it helped relieve the POWs from the lice.

 It was also at this time that Sandy lost his vision.
 He believed it was a result of diphtheria.
 How long it took to get his vision back he did not recall.

 Sandy was boarded onto the Canadian Inventor for shipment to Japan.
 The prisoners were packed into the hold of the ship so tightly that they had to sleep in shifts.

 The bathroom for the prisoners was a rack that hung over the side of the ship.
 To get to it, the POWs had to climb up ladders from the hold.
 This situation meant that there was always a line of men on the ladders attempting to get to the rack.
 Since many of the men were suffering from dysentery, vomiting, or had diphtheria, they did not always make it out of the hold before they relieved themselves.
 This was due to the fact that they were so sick and weak that they could not control their bodily functions.
 The trip to Japan aboard the ship took two months.